Neural Network Acceptability Judgments: Phenomenon-Specific Analysis

 \paragraph{Reflexive-Antecedent Agreement} This test set probes whether a model has learned that every reflexive pronouns must agree with an antecedent noun phrase in person, number, and gender.
 The dataset consists of a set of 4 verbs crossed with 6 subject pronouns and 6 reflexive pronouns, giving 144 sentences, only 1 out of 6 acceptable.

 \ex.
-I amused myself / *yourself / *herself / *himself / *ourselves / *themselves.

-\subsection{Results}
+I amused myself/*yourself/*herself/*himself/ *ourselves/*themselves.

+\paragraph{Results}

-The results in Table \ref{artificial} show that LSTMs do make some systematic acceptability judgments as though they learn correct grammatical generalizations.
-Gross word order (\textit{SVO} in Table \ref{artificial}) is especially easy for the models.
-The Real/Fake model with GloVe embeddings achieves near perfect correlation, suggesting that it systematically distinguishes gross word order.
-However, the remaining tests fall short of perfect performance.
+The results from these experiments are given in Table \ref{artificial}.
+Our models' performance on these test sets is mixed.
+They make some systematic acceptability judgments that reflect correct grammatical generalizations.
+Some models are very effective at judging violations in gross word order (\textit{SVO} in Table \ref{artificial}).
+The pooling classifier with GloVe embeddings achieves near perfect correlation, suggesting that it systematically uses gross word order.
+However, the remaining tests yield much poorer performance.

 Our models consistently outperform Lau et al.'s baselines on lexical semantics (\textit{Causative}), judging more accurately whether a verb can undergo the causative-inchoative alternation.
-This may be due in part to the fact that our models are trained on CoLA which contains examples of similar alternations from \newcite{levin-93}.
+This may be due in part to the fact that our models receive supervision from CoLA, in which argument alternations are well represented (see Figure \ref{fig:freqs}).

-Lau et al.'s baselines outperform our models on the remaining tests.
-It consistently identifies the long-distance dependency between a \textit{wh}-word and its gap (\textit{Wh-extraction}), while our models are near chance.
-Our models also perform relatively poorly on judgments involving agreement (\textit{Singular/Pl}, \textit{Reflexive}).
-While the poor absolute performance of these models is likely due to their inability to access sub-word morphological information, we have no working hypothesis to explain the relative success of the Lau et al.~metrics.
+Lau et al.'s baseline outperforms our models in some cases.
+The LSTM LM with the Word LP Min-1 metric is the only model that can reliably identify the non-local dependency between a \textit{wh}-word and its gap (\textit{Wh-extraction}).
+It also performs relatively better on judgments involving agreement (\textit{Singular/Pl}).
+All models struggle on the \textit{Reflexive} examples.

+The poor performance of our models on contrasts involving agreement (\textit{Singular/Pl} and \textit{Reflexive}) is surprising in light of findings by \cite{linzen2016assessing} that LSTMs can identify agreement errors easily even without access to sub-word information.
+We speculate that this is due to under-representation of the relevant examples in CoLA.
+We estimate that morphological violations make up about 6\% of examples in CoLA (about half of the \emph{Violations} in Figure \ref{fig:freqs}).